Reus: Transport

-The city is served by Reus Airport.
+The city is served by Reus Airport which only provides flights to limited European destinations.
+However, residents in the city would also use Josep Tarradellas Barcelona–El Prat Airport as it provides more domestic and international destinations.
+The airport is located 96 km east of the city centre.

 Flag of Reus

 The first flag of Reus was in use from 1774 to 1943.
 The flag was dark red with the city arms in the centre.

-In 1943 the flag was changed because the color red seemed to be associated with the left, defeated in the civil war (1936–39).
+In 1943 the flag was changed because the color red seemed to be associated with the left, defeated in the Spanish Civil War (1936–39).
 As the historic city arms were argent with a heraldic rose the new flag was white with a heraldic rose in the center.
 Minor changes to the rose in the flag were made after 1943.

-Currently the rose has a new version, taken from the city emblem.
+The rose was changed, with the version taken from the city emblem.
 The emblem itself has official status.
-This presumably also applies to the flag, but this has not been confirmed by the local government.